OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 Click **Finish**.

-At this point, you have instantiated a private network for the Edge Cluster where Kubernetes will be deployed, and are ready to deploy the Kubernetes Service.
+At this point, you have instantiated a private network for the Edge Cluster where Kubernetes will be deployed, and are ready to instantiate the Kubernetes Service.

 .. |kubernetes-aws-private-network| image:: /images/kubernetes_aws_private_network.png
 .. |kubernetes-aws-private-network-range| image:: /images/kubernetes_aws_private_network_address_range.png